Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Results

 We start by examining the binding energies $\eb$ to elucidate the formation of bound states.
 The binding energies are calculated by the minimal difference between the ground-state energy of the full system and that of its components~\cite{guijarro_few-body_2020}.
 For the four-body system, this corresponds to

 whereas for the six-body one to

 where $E$ are the ground-state energies of the system indicated by the subscript.
 Eq.~(\ref{sec:results;sub:eb;eq:ebAABB}) essentially compares whether the formation of one bound tetramer is favorable to the formation of two independent dimers.
-Similarly, Eq.~(\ref{sec:results;sub:eb;eq:ebAAABBB}) compares if the formation of a bound hexamer is favorable to that of either three dimers or one tetramer and dimer.
+Similarly, Eq.~(\ref{sec:results;sub:eb;eq:ebAAABBB}) compares whether the formation of a bound hexamer is favorable to that of either three dimers or one tetramer and dimer.
 Therefore, a negative binding energy ($\eb<0$) indicates the formation of a bound tetramer or hexamer in the four- or six-body system, respectively.

-Note that one never needs to compare with terms such as $E_{AA}$ or $E_{BB}$, as bound states of only atoms of the same species are never favourable.
+Here we note that, for the AABB system, one does not need to compare with terms such as $E_{AAB}+E_B$, as having a free particle is never favorable (also see App.~\ref{app:imbalanced} for details on the AAB system).
+Similarly, for the AAABBB system, we do not need to compare with $E_{AA}$ or $E_{BB}$, as bound states of only atoms of the same species are not possible due to the intra-species repulsion.

 We show a representative set of binding energies in Fig.~\ref{sec:results;sub:eb;fig:eb}.
 The left and right panels show results for the four- and six-body systems, respectively.
 The top panels show heatmaps for a wide range of interspecies and intraspecies interactions for fixed lattice sizes.
 In turn, the bottom panels show curves for selected values of $U/t$ and different lattice sizes to examine the dependence of the results on the number of sites.